-Manny Pacquiao, of the Philippines, and Ricky Hatton from Manchester, England, meet tonight in what promises to be the best boxing match of the year.
+Manny Pacquiao, of the Philippines, and Ricky Hatton from Manchester, England, meet tonight in what my be the best boxing match of the year.
 If you have never been a boxing fan or have left the sport out of frustration, tonight’s Junior welterweight title match is a reason to enjoy the “sweet science” once again.

 Boxing has fallen out of favor in recent years for many good reasons: There are too many shady promoters (can we say Don King?), too many weight classes, too many weight divisions, too many “manufactured” stars, and too little of what boxing fans need: Great fights between great fighters.

 In the wake of MMA–Mixed Martial Arts–many have questioned the continued viability of boxing.
 Pay per view trends in each sport were beginning to support that claim.
 Mixed Martial Arts, once relegated to the blood and lust fans, regulated itself (or was regulated!) and became a sport with true cross-over appeal.
 The pay per view numbers began to meet and exceed those of prized boxing matches.

 Boxing and MMA are two different sports.
 Many will say “fighting is fighting is fighting.”
 True, in each sport, the competitors go to war and seek to beat the other into submission, but that is where the similarities end.
 Boxing is (or was?) pure, natural and…sweet with a storied history.
 MMA is new, raw, and much broader.
 A fighter can use multiple skills from wrestling to Jujitsu to defeat their opponent.

 MMA captured the viewership of many boxing fans not for the blood and guts (its rawness!) but because it was beginning to show signs of what people loved about boxing: competitors willing to lay everything on the line to beat their opponent.